Insurance for your candle business

 A break in

-Someone breaks into your locked store during the night, stealing a laptop, company phone, cash and stock.
-Business contents and equipment insurance would cover the cost to replace these items.
+Someone breaks into your locked store during the night, stealing a laptop and company phone.
+Business equipment insurance can cover the cost to replace these stolen items, with a limit of up to £10,000 and a single item limit of £2,500.

 How do claims work?